andylolz/ff-community-notes/output/about/index.md

 We also attempt to filter out notes for deleted tweets and non-English tweets.

+---

+### Filter by author group

+With thanks to [@leobenedictus](https://x.com/leobenedictus) for the suggestion, community notes can be filtered by ~~current UK MPs~~ **UK General Election 2024 candidates**.

+In order to do this, we need a list of the Twitter (X) handles of election candidates.
+This data is pulled daily from [Democracy Club candidates](https://candidates.democracyclub.org.uk/).
+It’s incomplete, but you can help improve it by finding and adding candidates / candidate Twitter (X) handles to their data.

+{% assign total_candidate_handles = site.data.ge2024-candidates | size %}

+At present, Democracy Club candidates has twitter (X) handles of **{% include commify.html number=total_candidate_handles %} General Election 2024 candidates**.

+---

 ### Special twitter (X) language codes

 When Twitter (X) can’t determine the language of a tweet, it uses one of several reserved language codes.
 For the purpose of language filtering, we’ve grouped these all together.
 But this is the breakdown: